stev7171/bgsd/README.md

 shutdown: shuts down the OS.
 clear: clears the screen.
 draw_line_h: draws a horizontal line.
 Arguments: length: int.
 Returns the line (you have to output it yourself)
 draw_line_v: draws a vertical line.
 Arguments: length: int.
 Returns the line (you have to output it yourself)

+## Help
+If you're confused about the mnt directory, you have to create the mnt folder in the same folder as the bgsd.py file.
+IF you're having trouble running the code, download the Python interpreter at https://www.python.org/downloads/.